Kefi, FISHTAG, MP Taverna

 The opening of his next venture Onera on Manhattan’s Upper West Side allowed Psilakis to realize a longtime dream and return to the cuisine that first ignited his passion for cooking.
 The unique upscale Greek-inspired cuisine he served at Onera earned him a reputation as a rising culinary star.

 In 2006 he joined restaurateur Donatella Arpaia to open Dona restaurant, where he served First Generation cuisine—food that blended their modern American experiences with the cuisines of their parents’ Mediterranean homelands of Italy and Greece.
 The restaurant received two stars from The New York Times and was named one of Esquire’s Best New Restaurants in 2006.
-In early 2007 Dona was forced to close due to real estate issues.

 Little, Brown published Psilakis’ first cookbook, How to Roast a Lamb, in October 2009.
 It has since gone on to win countless awards such as the Gourmand World Cookbook Award for Best Foreign Cuisine.